Freeport Indonesia union says worker killed in new mine collapse

-JAKARTA, May 31 (Reuters) - One worker was killed after a new underground tunnel collapsed on Friday at Freeport McMoRan Copper and Gold Inc ’s Indonesia mine, a union official said, calling on miners to stop work at the world’s second-biggest copper mine.
+JAKARTA (Reuters) - One worker was killed after a new underground tunnel collapsed on Friday at Freeport McMoRan Copper and Gold Inc’s Indonesia mine, a union official said, calling on miners to stop work at the world’s second-biggest copper mine.

 Company officials could not be immediately reached, but this would be the second deadly accident at the remote Papua complex in just over two weeks after 28 people were killed in another collapse.